-Parents will receive a report of their child’s scores in the summer.
 The scores will represent an opportunity to focus on the needs of a student and support teachers and schools in their work to achieve college and career readiness.

 How will this system help improve teaching and learning?

 The Smarter Balanced assessments are an academic check-up, designed to give teachers the feedback they need to improve instruction.
-The tests measure critical thinking, analytical writing, problem solving, and subject area knowledge, providing teachers with multiple sources of actionable information about student strengths and areas where students need additional support.
+The tests measure critical thinking, analytical writing, problem-solving, and subject area knowledge, providing teachers with multiple sources of actionable information about student strengths and areas where students need additional support.